-The department currently houses five large format printers, two Imacon scanners, a computer lab with sixteen 27" iMacs, and numerous smaller format printers and other peripheries.
-We have one large group darkroom with eighteen stations, six private darkrooms with sinks accommodating 16" x 20" print processing (150 sq. feet each), two JOBO film processors, and new finishing studio that contains a 44" and 24” Xyron Pressure Laminator and a 60" wall mounted board cutter.
-Equipment is available for checkout, and contains over two hundred items.
-On the third floor, students have access to a 500 square foot, north facing studio, fully stocked with Profoto equipment and seamless backdrops for studio projects.
-Adjacent to that space is a project space with 30 linear feet and gallery lighting for short term installations and projects.
+The department currently houses five large-format printers, two Imacon scanners, a computer lab with sixteen 27" iMacs, and numerous smaller-format printers and other peripheries.
+We have one large group darkroom with eighteen stations, six private darkrooms with sinks accommodating 16" x 20" print processing (150 sq. feet each), two JOBO film processors, and a new finishing studio that contains a 44" and 24” Xyron Pressure Laminator and a 60" wall mounted board cutter.
+Equipment is available for checkout, and contains over 200 items.
+On the third floor, students have access to a 500-square-foot, north-facing studio, fully stocked with Profoto equipment and seamless backdrops for studio projects.
+Adjacent to that space is a project space with 30 linear feet and gallery lighting for short-term installations and projects.

 Jewelry & Metals